voicebase/voicebase-docs/README.md

-# VoiceBase V2 Beta API Documentation
+# VoiceBase V3 API Documentation

 This repository contains developer documentation for the VoiceBase (V3) API.